markbroski/blog/src/pages/blogs/2025/01/dead_weight_loss.md

 description: "Whenever Donald Trump brings up protectionist ideas, the first thought to cross your mind should be, 'Hmmm, I wonder how much the deadweight losss will be with that policy.'"
 ---

-# The Hidden Costs of Protectionism: Why Deadweight Loss Should Be Top of Mind

 When discussing tariffs or any form of protectionism, the conversation often revolves around the jobs "saved" or industries "protected."
 However, the true cost of these policies is frequently hidden: the **deadweight loss** imposed on the economy.
 This inefficiency should be the first thing that comes to mind when tariffs are proposed.
 Here’s why.

----

 ### What Is Deadweight Loss?